VishalPolepaka/Netflix_Analytics_Tableau-Dashboard/README.md

 Title: Netflix Dashboard using Tableau

-Objective: This project aims to create an insightful Netflix analytics dashboard using Tableau, offering users a visually engaging platform to explorekey metrics and trends, enhancing understanding and decision-making in the realm of streaming services.
+Objective: This project aims to create an insightful Netflix analytics dashboard using Tableau, offering users a visually engaging platform to explore key metrics and trends, enhancing understanding and decision-making in the realm of streaming services.

 Datasets: [netflix_titles.csv](https://github.com/VishalPolepaka/Netflix_Dashboard_Tableau/blob/25918a63b128ca541c41d5448544cc8a2cb64012/netflix_titles.csv)